absolunet/docs-node-ioc/src/docs/07_tests/01_test-commands/en.md

 ## NPM commands

-By default, it is strongly recommended to use the given NPM commands to run tests, since the `@absolunet/tester` package will properly handle it.
+By default, it is strongly recommended using the given NPM commands to run tests, since the `@absolunet/tester` package will properly handle it.

 Your `package.json` file should contain those scripts: